cstamas/cstamas.org/content/about.md

 draft: false
 ---

-Tamás Cservenák entered OSS development on Apache Maven at 2005. as author of the first "real" (as we know them today) Maven Repository Manager, called Proximity.
-Later was the lead developer of Nexus 1.x and 2.x (those were both based on Proximity) at Sonatype, with over 20 years of experience developing software systems in Public Services, Telco and Publishing industries.
+I entered OSS development with ASF Maven at 2005. as author of the first "real" (as we know them today) Maven Repository Manager, called Proximity.
+Later was the lead developer of Sonatype Nexus 1.x and 2.x (those were both based on Proximity) at Sonatype.
+Having about 20 years of experience developing software systems in Public Services, Telco and Publishing industries.
-He is OSS enthusiast, committer on multiple OSS projects.
+Am OSS enthusiast, and am contributor or maintainer on multiple OSS projects.

-He gained BSc grade in CS at University of Szeged (Hungary), and still actively collaborates with Department of Software Development.
+Gained BSc grade in CS at University of Szeged (Hungary), and am still actively collaborating with Department of Software Development.

+My CV is available at [LinkedIn](https://www.linkedin.com/in/cservenak) and a much shorter PDF is [here](/cv/cstamas-cv-2026-03.pdf).

 ---